• Skip to primary navigation

 Instructions

-• Add 2-3 bowls to the board to create structure and anchor the rest of your snacks.
+• Add 2-3 bowls filled with loose items like popcorn and candy to the board to create structure and anchor the rest of your snacks.

 • Add your large items in opposite corners, areas of the board.

-• Add themed items in varying locations on the board.
-Examples include cat cookies and gummy frogs for a witch movie.
+• Add themed items in varying locations on the board like the swirl lollipops and gummy frogs.

 • Break up big blocks of the same color with other colors to create visual interest.